omoultosEthTuDelft/web/index.md

 <h5>News</h5>

 <section markdown="1">
-- May 2019:  We are presenting a demo in this year's VLDB on how to execute stateful functions in the cloud, using streaming dataflows (<a href="/assets/publications/stateful-functions.pdf">pdf</a>).
+- June 2019:  We are presenting a demo in this year's **VLDB** on how to execute  **stateful functions in the cloud**, using streaming dataflows (<a href="/assets/publications/stateful-functions.pdf">pdf</a>), as well as a paper on how to optimize ML pipelines using both linear and relational algebra.
 - March 2019:  We received the <strong>best paper award from EDBT 2019</strong> for our paper "Efficient Window Aggregation with General Stream Slicing"!
 - January 2019:  One full-paper and one vision paper at <strong>EDBT 2019</strong>.
 - December 2018: A poster paper was accepted at <strong>ICDE 2019</strong>.